 with the offset being a credit to deferred revenue.

-Financial Statements - The Department Form
+Financial Statement - The Department Form (.pdf)

-The financial statements submitted by the Certificate Holder or Applicant for a Certificate of Authority must demonstrate that the entity’s ability to
+The financial statements submitted by the Certificate Holder or Applicant for a Certificate of Authority must demonstrate the entity’s ability to

 discharge its liabilities as they become due in the normal course of business, and that it has sufficient funds available to perform its obligations under